tessel/t2-start/modules/storage.md

 ### Step 3

 You don't need to install a library to use a USB storage module.
-We will use the [fs](https://nodejs.org/api/fs.html) (filesystem) library that's built into Node.js to interact USB mass storage devices.
+We will use the [fs](https://nodejs.org/api/fs.html) (filesystem) library that's built into Node.js to interact with USB mass storage devices.

-The storage device you plug in first will be mounted to the path `/mnt/sda1`; the second, to `/mnt/sdb1`.
-If you're having trouble, it's possible that you've run into [this bug](https://github.com/tessel/openwrt-tessel/issues/40).

 In the folder where you ran `t2 init`, rename "index.js" to "storage.js" and replace the file's contents with the following: